 Short for fast-moving consumer goods, the umbrella term describes everything from dry food and toiletries, to over the counter medication and beverages.
 They’re goods with a short shelf life, such as beauty and hygiene products, and are rapidly consumed and replenished within days, weeks and months.
 FMCG have a relatively low-profit margin, but they account for more than half of all consumer spending.
 By 2010, FMCG brands made up 23 of the world’s top 100 brands.

 It's a broad sector, so for the purpose of this post, we’ll be focusing on hygiene and beauty FMCG.
-We’ll address a shift in consumer behavior, the insights your brand should look out for to address their expectations, small and medium-sized disrupters, and some ways the traditional FMCG model can adapt.
+We will address a shift in consumer behavior, the insights your brand should look out for to address their expectations, small and medium-sized disruptors, and some ways the traditional FMCG model can adapt.